MarcinOrlowski/Mp3VoiceStamp/README.md

  between tracks.
 Having no UI in audio player brings at least two problems:

- * it is sometimes hard to tell what mix you just started to listen to (they often need some time to spin up or feature the same opening intro jingle)
+ * it is sometimes hard to tell what mix you just started to listen to (they often need some time to spin up or feature the same opening intro jingle),
- * as there's no display to peek, you cannot easily tell how much time passed so you cannot tell how long you are swimming already
+ * as there's no display to peek, you cannot easily tell how much time passed so you cannot tell how long you are swimming already.

  The aim of this tool is to address these issues.
 The idea behind is quite simple: you take MP3 track of your choice and add synthetized voice overlay with required information.
 The voice tells what track title is (at its beginning)